-Calderwood is an outspoken advocate for literature and the arts, and in 2016 she was involved in the official opening of The Word, National Centre for the Written Word in her hometown of South Shields.
-As part of the official opening she participated in street performance and an immersive interactive theatre experience for the guests of the new library which also celebrates the works of locally born filmmaker Ridley Scott.
+British writer Niamh Calderwood is an outspoken advocate for literature and the arts.
+In 2016 she was involved in the official opening of The Word, National Centre for the Written Word in her hometown of South Shields.
+Her academic studies have led her to research acting, directing, and creative writing at a postgraduate level.